Cyber Security Explained: Why is this Field so Competitive?

 Even if you've learned a lot about cybersecurity through on-the-job training or self-teaching, a cybersecurity degree program could equip you with the latest advancements in cybersecurity technology and cybercrime techniques.
 The cybersecurity field is constantly evolving so there's always more to learn, even for the experts.

-Also, a cyber-degree program helps you make connections that create opportunities to advance your career.
+A cyber security degree program could help you make connections in the industry.
 As you enter the cybersecurity field for the first time, you could form relationships with your classmates and professors.
-This can play a major role in helping you navigate the employment landscape.
+Building a solid network such as this can play a major role in helping you navigate the employment landscape.
 Plus, you should benefit from the expertise of instructors with extensive knowledge and experience in the field.

 Another great thing about formal education is getting third party certifications.
 Being certified validates your skills and could show that you are an expert in your field.
 It might give a competitive edge as it shows potential employers that you have what they are looking for.